 What to do after an asthma attack?

-They should make an appointment with your doctor or asthma nurse for an asthma review, ideally within 48 hours of their attack.
+They should make an appointment with their doctor or asthma nurse for an asthma review, ideally within 48 hours of their attack.

 About us